|

 is nothing but hell.
 And if you begin to doubt

-and hesitate and look to the world to entertain
+and hesitate and look to the world to sustain

 youbut the devil himself will soon show up, wearing a nice tuxedo,